nci/gsky/install/README.md

 - **yum install readline-devel**
 This is required for PostGreSQL installation.

-After the above common dependencies are installed, we must install the following which are specific for GSKY.
+After the above common dependencies are installed, we must install the following dependencies that are specific for GSKY.

 --------------
 - **1. Independent JPEG Group's free JPEG software** [[Ref](http://www.ijg.org/files/README)]
 	```
 	prefix=${PREFIX:-/usr}
 	v=9c